nrfconnect/sdk-nrf/samples/openthread/coprocessor/README.rst

 * :file:`overlay-minimal_rcp.conf` - Enables a minimal configuration that reduces the code size and RAM usage.
   This file enables the RCP architecture with basic functionality and optimizes stacks and buffer sizes.
   For more information, see :ref:`app_memory`.
+* :file:`overlay-usb.conf` - Enables emulating a serial port over USB for Spinel communication with the host.

 Building and running
 ********************